Full list of hikes (Island Hikers & Fitness Walkers).

-The history of Gaspar Grande Island goes back to 1783 when Governor Don Jose Maria Chacon granted the land to Gaspar De Percin Roque.
-At Point Baleine, a flourishing whaling station established between the periods 1826 to 1864.
-The highest point on the Island is 399 feet above sea level and at the top of the hill, overlooking the cave, there is a gunnery built by the Americans for defense during World War 11 from1939-1945.
+There is a lot of history that surrounds Gaspar Grande Island.
+In 1783, Governor Don Jose Maria Chacon granted the land to Gaspar De Percin Roque.
+At Point Baleine, a flourishing whaling station established during the periods 1826 to 1864.
+Overlooking the cave at the highest point on the Island (399 feet), there is a historic World War 11 Gun (1939-1945) built by the Americans for the defense against enemy attack.

 Depart by 7.45am to Island Home

-What to bring: 1 litre of water, 2 thirst quencher drinks, hat for sunshade, sandwiches, snacks, medication, etc.
+What to bring: 1 bottle of water, two drinks, hat for sunshade, sandwiches, snacks, medication, etc.

 Contact Mario 749-2956 or visit www.Islandhikers.com for safety tips and hiking details.